dotnet/dotNext/docs/features/cluster/raft.md

 Messaging inside of cluster supports redirection to the leader as well as for external client.
 But this mechanism implemented differently and exposed as `IInputChannel` interface via `LeaderRouter` property of [IMessageBus](xref:DotNext.Net.Cluster.Messaging.IMessageBus) interface.

 ### Replication
 Raft algorithm requires additional persistent state in order to basic audit trail.
 This state is represented by [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.
 By default, it is implemented as [ConsensusOnlyState](xref:DotNext.Net.Cluster.Consensus.Raft.ConsensusOnlyState) which is suitable only for applications that doesn't have replicated state.
-If your application has it then use [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class or implement the interface manually.
+If your application has it, then use [MemoryBasedStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.MemoryBasedStateMachine) class or implement the interface from scratch.
 The implementation can be injected explicitly via `AuditTrail` property of [IRaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftCluster) interface or implicitly via Dependency Injection.
 The explicit registration should be done inside of the user-defined implementation of [IClusterMemberLifetime](xref:DotNext.Net.Cluster.Consensus.Raft.IClusterMemberLifetime) interface registered as a singleton service in ASP.NET Core application.
 The implicit injection requires registration of a singleton service implementing [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface. `UsePersistenceEngine` extension method of [RaftClusterConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.RaftClusterConfiguration) class can be used for that purpose.

 Information about reliable persistent state that uses non-volatile storage is located in the separated [article](./wal.md).
 However, its usage turns your microservice into stateful service because its state must be persisted on a disk.
 Consider this fact if you are using containerization technologies such as Docker or LXC.